-Winter paddling clothing.
-So you’ve made the decision to paddle through winter.
+So you’ve decided to paddle through winter.
 Excellent news!
-But you’ll need stock up on some winter gear to hold back the cold.
+But you’ll need to stock up on some winter gear to hold back the cold.

 Not only will you be privy to some different wildlife, especially as our resident summer birds migrate to southern climes, but you will also be treated to some epic frosts and beautiful sunrise and sunset paddles.

 It really is worth braving the cold for such a different experience.
 However, you’ll also need to be prepared!
 To help you on the clothing front, we’ve put together a list of all the winter clothing essentials (and a few extra luxuries if you want to treat yourself).

 Top ten items of winter paddling clothing

 - Layers.
 Let’s talk about layers.
 Winter temperatures vary in the UK, so layers are a brilliant way to stay ahead of the forecast!
 Thermal base layers are a game changer, especially when they can be layered so easily!